kristyjy/css-grids-talk/presentation.md

 ---
 # What is CSS Grid?
+--

+### Grid as defined by W3C
-- This CSS module defines a two-dimensional grid-based layout system, optimized for user interface design.
-In the grid layout model, the children of a grid container can be positioned into arbitrary slots in a predefined flexible or fixed-size layout grid. what does it mean for front end devs
+> This CSS module defines a two-dimensional grid-based layout system, optimized for user interface design.
+In the grid layout model, the children of a grid container can be positioned into arbitrary slots in a predefined flexible or fixed-size layout grid.

+--

+### TLDR; (What I think of CSS Grids)
+> CSS Grids are native solution for complex and simple grid layouts alike and gives us the power to build things that were previously impossible with CSS alone.

 ---
+# But what about Flexbox?
+--

+### Flexbox as defined by W3C
+> The specification describes a CSS box model optimized for user interface design.
+In the flex layout model, the children of a flex container can be laid out in any direction, and can “flex” their sizes, either growing to fill unused space or shrinking to avoid overflowing the parent.
+Both horizontal and vertical alignment of the children can be easily manipulated.
+Nesting of these boxes (horizontal inside vertical, or vertical inside horizontal) can be used to build layouts in two dimensions.

+---
 # Grid vs Flexbox

-Compare W3C definitions
-explain times to use grid vs flexbox
+### Key Differences
+--

+- 1 Dimensional vs 2 Dimensional
+--

+- Flexible Size vs Grid
+--

+- Use for alignment

 ---
 # Browser Support